-Water Quality 2035 updates and replaces the previous State Guide Plan Element 731, Rhode Island's Nonpoint Source Management Plan adopted in 1995 on water quality.
 It serves to meet the need for both fresh and coastal water nonpoint source management programs as required by the United States Environmental Protection Agency and the National Oceanic and Atmospheric Administration.
 This plan describes existing practices, programs, and activities in major water quality areas and develops recommendations specific to each.
 It is intended to advance the effectiveness of public and private stewardship of the State's high quality waters.
-As an element of the State Guide Plan, this Plan sets forth goals and policies that must, under State Law, be reflected in future updates of comprehensive community plans.
+As an element of the State Guide Plan, this Plan sets forth goals and policies that must, under State Law, be embodied in future updates of comprehensive community plans.